kj0s/Living-Pixels/README.md

 Inspired by the remarkable camouflage abilities of cephalopods such as octopuses and cuttlefish, this simulation investigates how “seeing without eyes” can arise from decentralised biological systems.
 Cephalopods achieve rapid, high-resolution camouflage using specialized skin cells called chromatophores.
 Each chromatophore is locally controlled and responds to neural, chemical, and environmental signals, yet together they form coherent, environment-matching patterns across the entire body.

 Emergent behavior is a hallmark of many biological systems.
-This project builds on ideas discussed in my OmniSci Magazine article, [“Living Pixels”](https://www.omniscimag.com/issue-9/living-pixels), which explores chromatophores as biological, color-changing pixels and their potential role in distributed sensing and bio-inspired computation.
+This project builds on ideas discussed in my OmniSci Magazine article, [Living Pixels](https://www.omniscimag.com/issue-9/living-pixels), which explores chromatophores as biological, color-changing pixels and their potential role in distributed sensing and bio-inspired computation!

 ## Project Overview
 The current implementation: